-The California Department of Insurance (CDI) is the nation's leading state consumer protection agency and your best resource for honest and impartial answers to insurance questions.
+The California Department of Insurance (CDI) is the nation's leading consumer protection agency and your best resource for honest and impartial answers to insurance questions.

-Knowledgeable insurance professionals are available through our consumer hotline.
-My staff will be able to help you get answers to all your insurance related questions, file a request for assistance or report suspected insurance fraud.
+We have knowledgeable insurance professionals staffing our consumer hotline.
+My staff is available to help you get answers to insurance related questions, file a request for assistance, or report suspected insurance fraud.

-Call 1-800-927-HELP (4357) or visit www.insurance.ca.gov to view all of our consumer information guides and insurance resources.
-These tools are available to consumers free of charge.
+Call 800-927-HELP (4357) or visit www.insurance.ca.gov to view all of our consumer information guides and insurance resources.
+These tools are available to consumers for free.